masa-finance/docs/docs/developers/identity-contracts/MasaDynamicASBT.md

-# ReferenceSBTAuthority
+# MasaDynamicASBT

 *Masa Finance*

-> Soulbound reference Authority SBT
+> Soulbound Authority SBT with states

-Soulbound token that represents a Authority SBT
+Soulbound token that represents a Authority SBT with states

 *Inherits from the SBT contract.*